marcanuy/lazysites/README.md

 for all HTML files.

-It is specially designed to be run after a static website generator produces the websites files.
+It is specially designed to be run after a static website generator produces website's files.
 This way, you can use plain Markdown in them and just modify the resulting website without interfering with the generator so it can be applied to Hugo, Jekyll, etc.